adryd325/website/_posts/2024-04-02-making-my-radio-into-a-pager.md

   <source src="/static/pages/making-my-radio-into-a-pager-demo.mp4" type="video/mp4">
 </video>
 <br>
 Right now this setup is incredibly clunky.
 Ideally in the future I would write a new DMR server soley for handling SMS, as HBnet is very cluttered.
 A drop in component for DMR servers for handling APRS, Bridging to DAPNET and other text message and data services would be an ideal future goal.
-Perhaps I'll consult with Brandmeister to get an ID assigned for my text message service, and build uppon it to allow others to use it.
+Perhaps I'll consult with Brandmeister to get an ID assigned for my text message service, and build upon it to allow others to use it.

 Perhaps a fun future exploration in playing with DMR would be to [use the protocol to carry general IP traffic.](https://www.youtube.com/watch?v=Rs6NRC6L3xw) A friend and I have joked about making BGP announcements over DMR, or attempting to play [Minecraft using RakNet](https://modrinth.com/plugin/raknetify) over DMR.
 The easiest way to do this would be to buy a second Motorola radio and use their USB ethernet driver to connect two computers, but I think it would be more fun to try implement a network interface using the Home Brew DMR protocol.